renepacchaux/gudeeds-responsive-mobile-app/README.md

 The cross-functional team went to build all the parts that make up a virtual person within an app.
 They are a person has age and location, as task giver or receiver.

 In the inner workings of Gudeeds, the design contributed to what is seen by the user, qualifies as the first action item for a person who needs a thing.
 I am concerned about efficiency and time spent.

-Ultimately, I am building context to hand off and accurately express the blueprints to the team that will build it.
+Ultimately, I am building context to hand off and accurately express the blueprints to the team that will build it. #my-approach

 **Business Analysis**